Why Do Your Eyes Hurt When Waking Up In The Morning?

-Dealing with dry eye syndrome can be a pain.
-Dry eye symptoms are pretty common in the U.S!
-That doesn’t always mean the cause is dry eye syndrome itself, but whether or not that is the cause, waking every morning with burning, itchy, red eyes that are overly sensitive to light is no fun, so we're here to give you a few tips to help support your eye health when this occurs.
+Dealing with irritated eyes can be a pain.
+The symptoms are pretty common in the U.S!
+Waking every morning with burning, itchy, red eyes that are overly sensitive to light is no fun, so we're here to give you a few tips to help support your eye health when this occurs.

 If the symptoms are intermittent or associated with a changing season or new activities in your life, then make some lifestyle adjustments based on what you think may be causing the problem.
 If that doesn’t help within a few weeks, see an eye care specialist.

-If, however, the symptoms have been with you for a while, or you know the reason for them because you have a diagnosis from an eye doctor, such as dry eye syndrome, meibomian gland dysfunction, or blepharitis, then do some research or check with your optometrist about possible treatments or lifestyle changes that might lessen the effects.
+If, however, the symptoms have been with you for a while, or you know the reason for them because you have a diagnosis from an eye doctor, then do some research or check with your optometrist about possible treatments or lifestyle changes that might lessen the effects.

-If you didn’t know already, blepharitis is often caused by staph, which is a bacterial infection on the eyelids.
-As the body tries to heal the infection, toxins are released into the system and those toxins often try to exit the system through the eyes.
+If you didn’t know already, eyelid inflammation is often caused by staph, which is a bacterial infection on the eyelids.
+As the body tries to fight the infection, toxins are released into the system and those toxins often try to exit the system through the eye tissues.
 At night, when your eyes are shut, the toxins build up on your eyelids and cause extreme irritation and pain on the surface of your eyes.
 Thankfully, there are simple things you can do to support healthier eyelids.

 Top 9 Ways To Support The Eyes In The Morning